This is part 2. See part 1 – Fish Oil & Cholesterol.

 Having too little cholesterol may be even more dangerous than having too much.

-It’s one of your body’s check engine lights
+High cholesterol is one of your body’s check engine lights

 A cholesterol number of 250 or 300 means it is time to open the hood and give the engine a thorough inspection.

 Blindly reducing your cholesterol number with statin drugs is like unplugging that check engine light.